 Sleep tight and have a well-balanced dinner the day before you appear for your GMAT exam.
 Try not to stress too much, and don’t start a new chapter.
 Take a final look at what you have read during your 1-month study preparation for GMAT.
-Pack all necessary items that you will need for the exam and memorize the directions of your test center.
+Pack all necessary items that you will need for the exam and memorise the directions of your test centre.

 Things to Keep In Mind: